How Vladimir Putin Became a Toy in a Central Park Playground

 “Originally I had an idea to create something that would motivate our soldiers to keep on killing Russians,” Iv explained to CTVNews.
 “The sculpture speaks for itself.
 Putin is a war criminal and war criminals can do two things.
 They can either be put in prison, or shoot themselves.”

-Meanwhile, in Central Park Putin on his tiny tank is performing (at least) two functions: piercing artistic satire, and also plaything for New York City’s kids—to be covered in sand and whatever else they can dream up for him.
+Meanwhile, in Central Park, Putin on his tiny tank is performing (at least) two functions: piercing artistic satire, and also serving as a plaything for New York City’s kids—to be covered in sand and whatever else they can dream up for him.